Press "Enter" to skip to content

 If you’ve browsed my blog and channel, you know I emphasize building wealth to live comfortably throughout your life and ensure a peaceful retirement.
 Having an overview of your finances and a 3rd Pillar are, in my opinion, the first things a person should do to secure a good retirement, even before investing in stocks or other securities.
 But if you follow my blog or channel, you also know that I prefer 3rd Pillars invested in financial securities.

 And that’s precisely what Swissquote offers with its new 3a Easy solution—a simple solution that delivers returns.
 If you choose the savings option, you’ll benefit from an interest rate of up to 1% with no fees.
-If you choose the investment option, you can select from three strategies carefully crafted by experts based on your risk profile: balanced with 50% in stocks, dynamic with 75% in stocks, and ambitious with 97% in stocks.
+If you choose the investment option, you can select from three strategies carefully crafted by experts based on your risk profile: balanced with 55% in stocks, dynamic with 75% in stocks, and ambitious with 97% in stocks.
 By choosing these strategies, you’ll incur a fee of 0.6%, but these fees may decrease.
 The minimum deposit amount is 100 CHF, and the minimum amount to reinvest is also 100 CHF.
 You can calculate the potential returns directly on the Swissquote website and see different scenarios based on the strategy you choose, the amounts invested, and your personal information.
-To activate it, it’s simple: open a Swissquote account, add a new account, select 3a Easy, choose your strategy based on your goals and risk profile, and watch your wealth grow.
-Also, note that you can open multiple 3a Easy accounts.
+Activating it couldn’t be easier.
+Simply open an account with Swissquote (using my super code MKT_MONEYMDAM), add a new account, select 3a Easy, choose the strategy based on your objectives and risk profile, and watch your wealth grow.

 Invest Easy solution to delegate everything